Printer Friendly Version

 The individual has a documented intolerance, FDA labeled contraindication, or hypersensitivity to ALL oral immunosuppressants;

-The individual has a diagnosis of acute or chronic immune thrombocytopenia (ITP) and BOTH of the following:
+The individual has a diagnosis of immune thrombocytopenia (ITP) and ALL of the following:

 ONE of the following: